Green

 Peep Learning Together Programme sessions are play-based, with lots of ideas for activities that parents/carers and their children can do together which are fun as well as supporting learning and relationship-building.

-how songs and rhymes support the home learning environment
+How songs and rhymes support the home learning environment

 Singing and using rhymes are great ways for parents and carers to share and explore language with their babies and young children.
 Research shows that from birth babies are ready and able to communicate with and mimic other people.
 Singing together supports this.
 Becoming familiar with the sounds and rhymes in songs’ words and phrases is an important part of language development and (later) of learning to read.